 An example of a barbell would be to have 50 percent of the funds invested in one-quarter maturity securities and the other 50 percent in 10-year maturity securities.
 Obviously, a barbell is a simple combination of a short and a long portfolio and would appear to offer the same advantages as the balanced portfolio.
 The difference is in the management of the portfolio.
-Barbells are often the choice of an active manger.
+Barbells are often the choice of an active manager.
 With the short portion maturing regularly, the portfolio manager is constantly reinvesting and not necessarily completely back into the short position.
-The barbell manager has the opportunity to increase the percentage in the long position if the manger believes that this is desirable.
-Also, to maintain the long portion of the portfolio, the manager must, from time to time, sell the long securities.
+The barbell manager has the opportunity to increase the percentage in the long position if the manger must, from time to time, sell the long securities.
 At this time a portion can be reinvested short, if the manger believes this is desirable.
 Barbell portfolios are usually chosen by active, experienced managers.